Direct grant grammar school

 A direct grant grammar school was a type of selective secondary school in the United Kingdom that existed between 1945 and 1976.
 One quarter of the places in these schools were directly funded by central government, while the remainder attracted fees, some paid by a Local Education Authority and some by the pupils' parents or guardians.
 On average, the schools received just over half of their income from the state.

 The status was introduced in England and Wales by the Education Act 1944 as a modification of an existing direct grant scheme to some long standing endowed grammar schools.
-There were 179 direct grant grammar schools, which, together with over 1,200 grammar schools maintained by local authorities, formed the most academic tier of the Tripartite System.
+There were 179 direct grant grammar schools, which, together with almost 1,300 grammar schools maintained by local authorities, formed the most academic tier of the Tripartite System.
 They varied greatly in size and composition, but, on average, achieved higher academic results than either maintained grammar schools or private schools.

 State secondary education was reorganised on comprehensive lines in the late 1960s and early 1970s.
 The direct grant was phased out from 1975 and the schools were required to choose between becoming maintained comprehensive schools or fully independent schools.
 Forty-five schools, almost all Roman Catholic, joined the state system, while a few closed.
 The rest (including all the secular schools) became independent and mostly remain as highly selective independent schools.